wp-plugins/decent-comments/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.2.0 =
+* Several improvements and now also supports showing comments by post type (shortcode and widget).
+WordPress 3.6 compatibility checked.

 = 1.1.5 =
 * Bugfix related to using {current} for comments based on taxonomies.